-Methods: Seventy-eight consecutive patients with uveal melanoma were treated with the stereotactic radiosurgery (radiation dose 30-50 Gy) with Leksell Gamma-Knife at the San Raffaele University Hospital, Milan, Italy between 1994 and 2006.
-The main outcome measures evaluated were: survival rate, local tumor control, eye retention rate, visual acuity, treatment-related complications.
+Methods: Seventy-eight consecutive patients with uveal melanoma underwent stereotactic radiosurgery (radiation dose 30–50 Gy) with a Leksell Gamma-Knife at the San Raffaele University Hospital, Milan, Italy between 1994 and 2006.
+The main outcome measures evaluated were: survival rate, local tumour control, eye retention rate, visual acuity and treatment-related complications.

 Conclusion: GKR can be considered an alternative to enucleation for the treatment of choroidal melanomas.

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.

 Uveal melanoma represents the most common form of primary intraocular malignancy in adults.
 The estimated incidence of this disease in the United States is 4.9 cases per million per year,1 with 2.8 cases per million per year in Europe.2

 Up to the late 1970s, enucleation was traditionally used to treat uveal melanoma, until Zimmerman et al proposed the hypothesis that enucleation could increase metastatic disease.3 In recent years, this assumption has led to the development of several conservative treatment strategies.4–7

 Gamma knife radiosurgery (GKR) was initially introduced to successfully treat intracranial lesions such as brain tumours, vascular abnormalities, skull base tumours and neurological functional diseases.8 Gamma knife radiosurgery has been shown to be an alternative to enucleation for the treatment of large uveal melanomas.9 10